alloy-lang/alloy/DESIGN.md

 #### Simple unions

+Alloy aims to provide unions that can act as enums, while using characteristics of nominal type systems to keep enums from being used in the wrong places.

 ##### Typescript
+Booleans:
 ```typescript
 type False = { _type: "false" };
 type True = { _type: "true" };